Medical Patent: Everything You Need to Know

 A medical patent can be owned by one entity and licensed for use by another, allowing more than one entity to profit from it.
 There are three types of patent in the U.S., including:

 - Utility patent

 - Plant patent

 A utility patent applies to a machine, process, manufactured object, or an improvement on these items, while a design patent protects ornamentation.
 The U.S. Patent and Trademark Office is the government agency that grants patents in the U.S. A patent is valid for 20 years.

 Infringement of Medical Patents

 If a company thinks that another company has violated its intellectual property rights, it can file a lawsuit for patent infringement to prevent that company from making or using its patented invention.
 Infringement of medical patents can be a significant problem for investors if it has a negative impact on the profitability of the company that is victimized by a patent infringer or if a company that has allegedly infringed another company's patent is being sued or has to stop the sale of an important product.

 Patents for biotechnological innovations are a controversial subject.
 People who are in favor of biotechnology patents argue that they promote scientific progress by promising financial rewards to inventors and companies that successfully develop new products.
 Those who oppose the granting of biotech patents say that such patents are unethical because they allow the companies that own the rights to the inventions to set high prices and limit poorer individuals' access to health care.
 This argument is especially relevant in developing countries.

 If you need help applying for a medical patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.